A complete guide to using an AI agent with Confluence in 2026

 Expert Verified

 Let me guess: your team spends hours documenting everything in Confluence.
 Product specs, how-to guides, internal processes, it’s all in there, meant to be your single source of truth.
-But when a customer has an urgent question, your support agents are still left scrambling, digging through pages and old Slack threads to piece together an answer.
-The knowledge exists, but finding it in the heat of the moment is another story.
+With so much information available, an AI agent helps your support agents quickly surface exactly what they need, saving them from spending time searching through pages and old Slack threads to piece together an answer.
+The knowledge exists, and an AI agent makes it even easier to find in the heat of the moment.

-What if you could fix that?
+What if you could make that process even faster?
 An AI agent can turn your Confluence from a quiet library into an active assistant that serves up instant, accurate answers right where your team works.

-This guide will walk you through the options for bringing an AI agent to your Confluence setup.
-We’ll look at Atlassian’s own AI, the build-it-yourself route, and third-party tools to help you figure out what makes the most sense for your team.
+This guide will walk you through the options for bringing an AI agent to your Confluence setup in 2026.
+We’ll look at Atlassian’s own powerful AI, the build-it-yourself route, and third-party tools to help you figure out what makes the most sense for your team.

 What is an AI agent for Confluence?